cuttlefishh/python-for-data-analysis/assignments/assignment1.md

 ### Assignment 1 - Basic Shell Commands

-Execute these commands in your Terminal.
-Copy and paste the commands and output to a text file, then save and submit this text file as your completed assignment.
+Execute these commands in your terminal.
+Copy and paste the commands and output (i.e., your terminal session) to a text file, then save and submit this text file as your completed assignment.
 You may use plain text (.txt) or Markdown (.md) format.
 Please name your file `1_first_last.txt` or `1_first_last.md` (substitute your first and last name).

 **Basic commands**

-1. Create a working directory for today's class.
+1. Navigate to your working directory for the class.
 2. Within that directory, create a temporary test directory.
 3. Create a file using one method I showed you.
 4. Create a file using a different method I showed you.